the framerate cap and bitrate cap options under the tools menu can help improve syncing performance and syncing time on lower end systems.

 Send an email to our support team and include your device's serial number.
 This will be a short code on the back of the device that starts with

 lkg-Your serial number is not the same as your order number.
 Our support team will promptly send you a few of the important files you need on your Looking Glass.

-You'll need to make sure the Looking Glass Portrait's storage drive is formatted as fat32 using a different format will cause the device to not be able to display holograms.
+Ensure the Looking Glass Portrait's storage drive is formatted as fat32 using a different format will cause the device to not be able to display holograms.